Responding to the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 The Group will increase the usage of renewable energy to enhance resilience, and conduct demonstrations of usage models for cartridge BEVs.

 The Group will reevaluate business impacts, adding assumptions, including places of occurrences of extreme weather events and the scale of them, and continue to examine countermeasures.
 The Group will continue to undertake those initiatives and expedite them.
-Examining how to handle other risks and opportunities is also a management issue.
+Examining how to handle other risks and opportunities is also a management issue. - 3Initiatives to seize opportunities for increased environmental awareness among consumers and customers

-• *Detailed information on analyses and assessments can also be found in the answers to the Yamato Holdings Co., Ltd. CDP Climate Change Questionnaire.
+- *Detailed information on analyses and assessments can also be found in the answers to the Yamato Holdings Co., Ltd. CDP Climate Change Questionnaire.

 Risk Management